spark3dp/ember-firmware/README.md

 reboot
 ```

-By default, the firmware applications (the Ember 3D printing engine and its web interface) will NOT start when the printer boots.
-You can start them manually as a background process, set them to start automatically when the printer boots, or start them manually as a foreground process.
+By default, the firmware applications (the Ember 3D printing engine and its link to emberprinter.com) will NOT start when the printer boots.
+You can start them manually as background processes, set them to start automatically when the printer boots, or start them manually as foreground processes.

-To start them manually as a background process, run the following commands:
+To start them manually as background processes, run the following commands:

 ```
 systemctl start smith-client.service